-Entering medical students must complete drug testing prior to the first day of the Transition to Medical School course (Summer B term of matriculating academic year).
+Entering medical students must complete pre-matriculation drug testing in July as indicated on their acceptance offer letter and subsequent onboarding instructions, so results can be received and reviewed by the Office of UME before matriculating to the MD program.
 Enrolled medical students can be tested for cause at any time during their undergraduate medical education program.